-Thank you for your cooperation.

-Multi-I Media Release Form
+Media Release Form

-I do not give consent for the release of images by the school district or public media during se s (i.e. photographs, videotape) and interviews of my child chool-related activities or events.
+(i.e. photographs, videotape) and interviews of my child chool-related activities or events.

-Students Name School and Grade
+School and Grade

-Parent/Guardian (if student is under 18 years of age) Date
+Date

-Parent/Guardian Guide to Statewide Testing
+Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing

-This document provides basic information to help parents/guardians make informed decisions that benefit their children, schools and communities.
+This information will help parents/guardians make informed decisions that benefit their children, schools, and communities.